 Presidency: Shettima Not Fighting Tinubu Over Fubara’s Suspension

-The Presidency on Friday clarified that Vice-President Kashim Shettima has no issue with President Bola Tinubu over the six-month suspension slammed on Governor Siminalayi Fubara of Rivers state in March, this year.
+The Presidency yesterday clarified that Vice President Kashim Shettima has no issue with President Bola Tinubu over the six months suspension slammed on Governor Siminalayi Fubara of Rivers State in March, this year.

-The Presidency explained that: “This sensational reporting, which strips the vice-president’s remarks of their proper context, ventures into fiction by drawing false equivalence between his personal experience and the state of emergency declared in Rivers State, as well as the subsequent suspension of Governor Siminalayi Fubara by President Bola Tinubu.
+“This sensational reporting, which strips the Vice President’s remarks of their proper context, ventures into fiction by drawing false equivalence between his personal experience and the state of emergency declared in Rivers State, as well as the subsequent suspension of Governor Siminalayi Fubara by President Bola Tinubu.

-“His remarks were historical references to events during the Jonathan administration and were intended as a discourse on Nigeria’s constitutional evolution.
-They served to highlight how complex federal-state tensions have been managed through legal mechanisms and the country’s progress in that regard.”

-It stressed for emphasis that President Tinubu never removed Rivers Governor Fubara from office but only suspended him for six months in line with the provisions of the 1999 constitution of the Federal Republic of Nigeria (As Amended).

-According to the statement, “For the avoidance of doubt, President Tinubu did not remove Governor Fubara from office.
+“For the avoidance of doubt, President Tinubu did not remove Governor Fubara from office.
 The constitutional measure implemented was a suspension, not an outright removal.
 This action, along with the declaration of a state of emergency, was taken in response to the grave political crisis in Rivers State at the time.
-The situation was unprecedented, with the state House of Assembly complex under demolition and the governor facing a looming threat of impeachment by aggrieved members of the legislature.
-No objective observer can deny that this decisive intervention by the president brought stability and calm to Rivers State.
+The situation was unprecedented, with the State House of Assembly complex under demolition and the Governor facing a looming threat of impeachment by aggrieved members of the legislature.
+No objective observer can deny that this decisive intervention by the President brought stability and calm to Rivers State.

 “This situation is not comparable to that of the North-east under the Jonathan administration, where violent non-state actors were directly challenging the sovereignty of the Nigerian state, demanding unified action by both federal and state authorities to confront terrorism.